We may earn money or products from the companies mentioned in this post.

 Thanks a lot, world.
 Nice try.

-Here’s the deal: we never thought we’d get old.
+So, here’s the deal: we never thought we’d get old.
 I don’t know why – it happens to other people, but when you’re busy

 herding cats I mean raising 4 kids, you don’t realize you’re aging until you’re there.
 And then, one day you look in the mirror and think, “Why does my neck look like oozing tree sap?”

 In my youth, I teased my parents about reserving their room at the local nursing home.
 I was also guilty of teasing the older and wiser crowd about age, grey hair, and forgetfulness.
+I was also guilty of acting like a senior citizen.

 Now my kids do it to me.

-At my 50th birthday party (sponsored by my gloating husband who is four months my junior), my 20 year old nephew hugged me and said, “Just look at it this way – you’re halfway to one hundred!”
+At my 50th birthday party (sponsored by my gloating husband who is four months my junior), my 20-year-old nephew hugged me and said, “Just look at it this way – you’re halfway to one hundred!”

-The little twit.
 Someday when he’s 50 and I’m 80 I’m going to remind him of that.

 Perhaps I still have a bit of leftover resentment from my black-ballooned 50th, because I couldn’t resist a jab at my lamenting husband as we sipped our discounted coffee.
 I quipped perkily, “you know, no one’s ever assumed that about me.”